caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 - **Test** your prototypes until a viable product or service is created.

+Notice the two diamond shapes here?
+Double diamond model is another common approach to solving design problems.
+Both it and design thinking accomplish the same results.

 ## SLIDE 40
-UX designers should always build products on the foundation of user research, following the stages of the design thinking process:

-1. Empathize:

-   - Designers learn about their users.
-   - The key is to feel what users feel—their pains and frustrations.
-   - Designers aren’t users—they have to get to know users objectively.
+Review

 ## SLIDE 41
-2. Define:

-   - Designers will often use a problem statement to frame a user’s problem and provide context.
-   - For example, a user needs a mobile app to order a cab and conduct a background check to vet the driver.
-   - Framing problems is essential so that we can create useful solutions and explore opportunities.
+Review

 ## SLIDE 42
-3. Ideate:

    - Think "ideas" when you think of the ideation stage.
-   - Designers use brainstorming to generate ideas and solutions.
+   - Designers use brainstorming or ideation to generate ideas and solutions.
    - The output of this phase are ideas that can be prototyped.
+   - Don't be afraid to sketch first - doesn't have to be perfect!
+   - Collaborate with others!

 ## SLIDE 43
-4. Prototype:

    - This stage brings possible solutions into sharper focus.
-   - Different methods are involved, such as sketching and prototyping.
+   - Different methods are involved, such as creating user flows, sketching and prototyping.
-   - The main goal is to create rough drafts of solutions to determine if they will help solve the problem.
+   - The main goal is to create rough drafts of solutions to determine if they will help solve the problem or to get feedback
+   - Build high fidelity prototypes only when testing UI such as color and imagery

 ## SLIDE 44
-5. Test:
+   - MVP...
+MLP...
+MVC... companies refer to this in different ways but the goal is to test the smallest amount of value you can test first to move the work forward with some degree of confidence and to reduce risk
    - Testing is the final stage of designing a solution.
    - Testing is *iterative*, so it involves testing, adjusting, and testing again.

-> :briefcase: **Employer Competitive Note:** The design thinking process is absolutely necessary for every project professionals work on.
-The process sets clear expectations, puts clients at ease, and decreases the risk of failure.
-Add design thinking to your resume and LinkedIn skills profile.

 ## SLIDE 45
-**Case Study: Using Design Thinking to Disrupt Medicine**

-The design thinking process yields great products.
-To illustrate, share the PillPack case study:

-- PillPack is an online pharmacy that began as a startup-in-residence at IDEO Cambridge.
-Working with designers and using a human-centered approach, PillPack refined its brand vision, strategy, and identity across channels.
-Encourage students to read the [case study](https://www.ideo.com/case-study/this-startup-revolutionized-an-industry-through-design) describing how PillPack did it.
-By all accounts, the initiative was successful. *Time magazine* named PillPack one of the best inventions of 2014, and Amazon bought PillPack for $1 billion in 2018.
+Here's a case study of a startup that used design thinking to disrupt the med-tech industry.
+The TAs will share a link to the study if you'd like to review in your own time or you can find it in the presenters notes of the deck.

 **:information_source: TAs please Slack out** the links into the #resources channel for students to read at home: